facundodggileno/850-hot-air-modernization/README.md

 # 850 Hot Air Modernization

-Open-source modernization project for classic **850-style hot-air rework stations** that use a pump in the main unit.

-The current development platform is a **Hony 850**, but the project is being documented with the goal of making the design adaptable to other similar 850-style stations whenever their electrical architecture is compatible.

-> **Project status:** experimental / work in progress.
-The hardware and firmware are still being designed and tested.

-## Goals

-The objective is to keep the useful parts of a traditional 850 station while replacing or improving its control system with modern features:

-- Closed-loop temperature control.
-- Adjustable airflow control.
-- Automatic handpiece/stand detection.
-- **Immediate heater shutdown** when the handpiece is placed in the stand.
-- Automatic cooldown: the air pump keeps running after heater shutdown until the handpiece reaches a safe temperature.
-- Automatic pump shutdown after cooldown.
-- Simple digital user interface and display.
-- Safety-oriented firmware behavior.
-- First implementation based on an **Arduino Nano**.
-- Firmware architecture intended to be portable later to an **ESP32**.

-## Current test station

-The prototype is currently being developed around a Hony 850-style station with:

-- Pump located inside the station body.
-- Nominal station rating around 300 W.
-- Heater measured at approximately 250 W on the current unit.
-- Existing analog controls to be progressively replaced or interfaced with a digital controller.

-These values describe the current test unit and **must not be assumed to be identical on every 850-style station**.

-## Planned operating sequence

-A key feature of this modernization is automatic cooldown:

-1. The station operates normally while the handpiece is in use.
-2. A stand sensor detects when the handpiece is returned to its holder.
-3. Heater power is disabled immediately.
-4. The air pump continues running to cool the heater and handpiece.
-5. Temperature is monitored during cooldown.
-6. Once a safe temperature is reached, the pump is turned off automatically.
-7. Removing the handpiece from the stand returns the station to its normal operating state.

-The exact thresholds, timing and safety logic will be documented as testing progresses.
+An open-source project to give **old and inexpensive 850-style hot-air rework stations modern features** without having to replace the entire station.

+The current prototype is being developed using a **Hony 850**, but the goal is to make the project useful for other similar 850-style stations whenever possible.

+> **Project status:** Work in progress.
+The hardware and software are still being developed and tested.

+## What is the idea?

+Classic 850-style hot-air stations are simple, cheap and often still very useful, but their controls and safety features are outdated compared with modern stations.

+Instead of replacing everything, this project aims to **reuse as many useful original parts as possible** and replace the old control system with a modern digital one.

+The goal is to make these stations easier and safer to use while keeping the project affordable and relatively easy to reproduce.

+## Planned features

+The project is planned to include:

+* **PID temperature control** to keep the selected temperature more stable.
+* Digital temperature adjustment.
+* Digital airflow adjustment.
+* **Rotary encoders** instead of the original analog control knobs.
+* A display showing temperature, airflow and station status.
+* Automatic detection when the hot-air handle is placed in its holder.
+* Immediate heater shutdown when the handle is placed in the holder.
+* Automatic cooldown using the air pump.
+* Automatic pump shutdown once the handle reaches a safe temperature.
+* Additional software safety protections.
+* Arduino Nano as the first controller.
+* Possibility of adapting the project to ESP32 later.

+## How will it be built?

+The intention is **not to discard everything inside the original station**.

+Parts that are still useful, such as the air pump, heater, transformer or other suitable components, may be reused depending on the station.

+The original analog control electronics will be replaced by a new digital control system.

+During the first development stages, the new control board will be built using **perforated prototyping board**, making it easier to modify and test the circuit.

+Once the design is proven and stable, a dedicated PCB may be designed.

+## Temperature control

+Temperature will be controlled using a **PID controller**.

+In simple terms, the controller continuously checks the actual air temperature and adjusts heater power automatically to keep it as close as possible to the temperature selected by the user.

+This should provide more stable and predictable heating than the original basic analog control.

+## Automatic cooldown

+One of the main improvements will be automatic handle detection.

+When the hot-air handle is placed in its holder:

+1. The station detects that the handle has been returned.
+2. Heater power is turned off immediately.
+3. The air pump continues running.
+4. The remaining heat is removed from the heater and handle.
+5. Once a safe temperature is reached, the pump turns off automatically.

+This is similar to the behavior found in many newer hot-air stations.

+## Current development station

+The first prototype is being developed using a **Hony 850-style hot-air station**.

+The current unit uses:

+* An air pump located inside the station.
+* A station rated at approximately 300 W.
+* A heater measured at approximately 250 W.

+These specifications only describe the station currently being used for development.
+Other 850-style stations may be different internally.

+## Who is this project for?

+The documentation is intended to be understandable for **electronics repair technicians and hobbyists with basic or intermediate electronics knowledge**.

+The objective is to avoid requiring advanced programming or engineering knowledge just to reproduce the modification.

+Whenever possible, the documentation will include:

+* Photos.
+* Wiring diagrams.
+* Component lists.
+* Clear connection instructions.
+* Measurements.
+* Firmware ready to upload.
+* Explanations of what each part does.
+* Troubleshooting information.

 ## Repository structure